akiradeveloper/dm-writeboost/README.md

 Assuming you have expanded dm-lc under /home/akira,

 (1) [common] Configure device paths for backing store and cache device.
 	$ cd /home/akira/dm-lc
 	$ vi config

-(2) If the kernel doesn't have dm-lc merged,
-please build the module first.
+(2) If the kernel doesn't have dm-lc merged, please build the module first.
-Driver/dm-lc.ko is now ready.

 	$ source build

 (3) [common] Load dm-lc into the kernel.
 How to Load dm-lc module depends on your environment.

-If you are using kernel with dm-lc merged, modprobe the module or embed the module to the kernel if you like.
+If you are using kernel with dm-lc merged,
+	# modprobe dm-lc

-If you will use the portable module developed in this repo, insmod the .ko file generated in Driver directory.
+If you will use the portable module in this repo,
+	# cd Driver
+	# insmod dm-lc.ko

 (4) [common] Run prepare script

-	# cd /home/akira/dm-lc
 	# source prepare

 and you are now ready for `/dev/mapper/perflv` powered by dm-lc.